Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 * OldCreateApi
   * Boolean representing if the deployment was initiated using the latest supported Provisioning API.
 * CustomDeployment
-  * Boolean representing if the deployment was initiated using the Ibiza ARM Provisioning Manager.
+  * Boolean representing if the deployment was initiated using the Portal ARM Provisioning Manager.

 # <a name="GetCreateFunnel"></a>GetCreateFunnel(startDate: datetime, endDate: datetime)